gruninkn/WeekdayFinder/README.md

 # WeekdayFinder
-Pet project to use constraints
+Pet project to use DateFormatter